pg-spot-ops/pg-spot-operator/docs/README_env_options.md

 * **--teardown / PGSO_TEARDOWN** Delete VM and any other created resources for the give instance
 * **--teardown-region / PGSO_TEARDOWN_REGION** Delete all operator tagged resources in the whole region.
 Not safe if there are multiple Spot Operator users under the account!
 * **--expiration-date / PGSO_EXPIRATION_DATE** ISO 8601 datetime.
-* **--self-terminate / PGSO_SELF_TERMINATE** On --expiration-date.
-Assumes --self-terminate-access-key-id / --self-terminate-secret-access-key set.
+* **--self-termination / PGSO_SELF_TERMINATION** On --expiration-date.
+Assumes --self-termination-access-key-id / --self-termination-secret-access-key set.
 * **--user-tags / PGSO_USER_TAGS** Any custom tags / labels to attach to the VM.
 E.g. team=backend

 ## Integration